Young James Madison exercised his right to bust rhymes.

 Your nature’s bounds you then will pass

 And be transformed into an ass

-Madison wasn’t just saying Sam Spring would make an ass of himself if he dared poetry-battle the superior Whigs – if Spring didn’t give up the pen, he would turn into a literal donkey, Pinocchio-style.
+Madison wasn’t just saying Sam Spring would make an ass of himself if he dared poem-battle the superior Whigs – if Spring didn’t give up the pen, he would turn into a literal donkey, Pinocchio-style.